rbisdorff/Digraph3/docSphinx/pearls.rst

       Max.   : +0.9047    Max.   : +0.9460    Max.   : +0.9541
      ==================  ==================  ==================

-The statistical figures confirm the expected noticeable performance enhancement one may obtain with the randomized version of the Bachet ranking rule, providing in fact rankings of a correlation quality very similar to the Copeland rankings.
-Yet, computing a ranking result just from the given ordering of the *self.actions* dictionary  and its reverse ordering may give with a median correlation of +7282 already satisfactory ranking results.
+The statistical figures confirm the expected noticeable performance enhancement one obtains with the randomized version of the Bachet ranking rule, providing in fact rankings of a correlation quality very similar to the Copeland rankings.
+Yet, computing a ranking result, just from the given ordering of the *self.actions* dictionary  and its reverse ordering, may render with a first quartile correlation of +0.6678 and a median correlation of +7282 already satisfactory ranking results in most cases.

-Mind finally that the Bachet ranking rule, unlike the Copeland rule, is not scalable to large or big performance tableaux with hundreds or thousands of performance records.
-The integer value of Bachet numbers get indeed quickly huge with the order of the given outranking digraph.
-The :py:class:`~linearOrders.BachetRanking` constructor provides therefore an *ordeLimit* parameter set by default to 50, which allows to represent integer values in the huge range +- 358948993845926294385124.
+Mind finally that the Bachet ranking rule, even of comparable complexity :math:`O(n^2)` as the Copeland and NetFlows rules, is not scalable to large or big performance tableaux with hundreds or thousands of performance records.
+The integer value range of Bachet numbers gets indeed quickly huge with the order of the given outranking digraph.
+The :py:class:`~linearOrders.BachetRanking` constructor provides therefore an *orderLimit* parameter set by default to 50, which allows to represent integer values in the huge range +- 358948993845926294385124.

 .. code-block:: pycon